khnh123/apache-python-server/README.md

     ErrorLog C:/Apache24/logs/error.log
     </VirtualHost>
     ```
-1. Go to http://localhost:82/ and you should see a page saying "Welcome to the Flask application!"
+1. Restart Apache, then go to http://localhost:82/ and you should see a page saying "Welcome to the Flask application!"

 Full Installation for any operating system
 -